jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 shoot a screencast for it, or include an in-app tool tip that gets stuck users going again.

+A link to these resources would be included during the onboarding process, so that new users know exactly where to go when they get stuck.

 ## Jim with Coke and Mentos

-This all goes back to my believe that we learn best by tinkering, by having the confidence to try something out on our own and see the results.
+And this all goes back to my believe that we learn best by tinkering, by having the confidence to try something out on our own and see the results.

 Direct or manual support, no matter how fast and friendly, does not engender a